Buyer GuideOperator playbook

 When the three agree, the bill posts.
 When they don't, the variance is flagged for review with the full context — supplier reply, receiving variance, and any price corrections.

-The streamline: month-end reconciliation that used to take a full day drops to an hour or two of reviewing flagged variances.
+The streamline: month-end reconciliation shifts from rebuilding every order to reviewing flagged variances.
 We covered the failure mode in Why Your Invoice Never Matches Your PO.

 Layer 9: From email-thread audit to one structured trail

 The last layer is what the team sees afterward.
 In a manual stack, the audit trail is a search-through-Gmail exercise.
-Who approved?
+Who reviewed or edited the order?
 When?
 What did the supplier actually say?

 PO software streamlines the audit by recording every event as a structured entry on the PO: